tiagosilvahub/find-all-anagrams-in-a-string/README.md

 The substring with start index = 1 is "ba", which is an anagram of "ab".
 The substring with start index = 2 is "ab", which is an anagram of "ab".

+Solution O(n):

+Sliding window technique.
+First count the frequency of each character using an vector (or HashMap).
+Keep track of the number of unique characters inside the window as we move the left and right pointers across the original string.
+We know we have an anagram when the frequency of each character is the same in the given string and in the substring we found.

 ```
 public List<Integer> findAnagrams(String s, String p) {
   List<Integer> indexes = new LinkedList<>();